 Adding bulk to the diet can help cats with mild constipation.
 Bulking agents include unprocessed wheat bran and Metamucil.
 Add approximately 1/2 to 1 teaspoon to food once a day.

-Laxatone is a petroleum gel which helps to lubricate the digestive tract.
+Laxatone is a petroleum gel that helps to lubricate the digestive tract.
 Add 1/4-1/2 tsp.
 2-3 times a week to food.

-Increase water consumption, by switching to a raw or canned diet which contains more water, adding additional water bowls or investing in a cat water fountain.
+Increase water consumption, by switching to a raw or canned diet that contains more water, adding additional water bowls or investing in a cat water fountain.